The best sales headlines can be written in an infinite number of ways.

-You can write a headline in an infinite number of ways.
-However, certain types of headlines have proven themselves repeatedly for many years.
-By following the “formula” of these headlines, you can give yourself an edge when you are serious about persuading someone to read and respond to your copy.
+Certain types of titles have repeatedly proven themselves for many years, and these headline formulas can give you an edge when you’re serious about persuading someone to read and respond to your copy.

 - The Ultimate Tax Shelter